Neel-Bhosale/Simple-Calculator/README.md

 # Simple Calculator
- Simple Calculator in python languge with 6 operations in it.
+ Simple Calculator in python language with 6 operations in it.